What Are The Best Trolling Rods For Salmon In 2023?

 Length

-The longer your pole is, the more slack line it will pull up in the moment of release, which helps to set the hook as fast as possible, before the fish can spit out the bait.
+The longer your rod is, the more slack line it will pull up in the moment of release, which helps to set the hook as fast as possible, before the fish can spit out the bait.

 For more information on fishing rod length, and which one is best for trolling, check out our fishing rod length guide.